DrPaulBrewer/zones-for-google-cloud/README.md

 Extract a list of zones in Google Compute Engine[tm] suitable for starting a particular VM.

-You can spefify the region of the world, CPU type, number of CPUs, disk, or other requirements and get a list of zones that are "UP" where you have quota meeting these requirements.
+You can specify the region of the world (`prefix`), CPU type (`platform`), number of CPUs, disk, or other `requirements` and get a list of zones that are "UP" where your project has quota meeting these requirements.

-Bear in mind that doesn't mean you won't get a ZONE_RESOURCES_EXHAUSTED or similar error, but since it returns a list of zones, you can then write your code to do random choice, or temporary blacklisting, or other techniques to improve success rate on vm launch.
+Bear in mind that doesn't mean you won't get a ZONE_RESOURCES_EXHAUSTED or similar error, but since it returns a list of zones, you can then write your code to retry, do random choice, or temporary blacklisting, or other techniques to improve success rate on vm launch.

 ## Installation